 - Fine Point Blade (comes with the Cricut machine)

+The first step to sticker making is to download the digital image!
 For access to my Free Library, you’ll need the password.
-It’s easy- you can get it instantly when you sign up through one of the email opt-in’s on this page.
+It’s easy- you can get it instantly when you sign up through one of the email opt-ins on this page.

-Scroll down until you each Printable Art and Stickers.
-We want Create with Purpose Art Supplies Stickers 1 and Create with Purpose Art Supplies Stickers 2.
+Scroll down in the Free Library until you reach Printable Art and Stickers.
+At the very bottom of the list look for Create with Purpose Art Supplies Stickers 1 and Create with Purpose Art Supplies Stickers 2.
 Click on the links to open.
 Double click or click and hold for options and choose save to downloads.

-Step Two: Upload the png files in Cricut Design Space
+Step Two: Upload the .png or .jpeg or .svg Files into Cricut Design Space

-Click the upload button from the left side toolbar of this new canvas.
+Click the upload icon from the left side toolbar of this new canvas.
 This opens up the Uploaded Images page.

 Select Upload Image.
 Then, on the next page choose Browse.
 This should open up your files.
 Check Downloads, and you’ll find the zip files for Create with Purpose Art Supplies Stickers 1 and 2.